FSD1244 Estonian Sex Survey 2000

 - Haavio-Mannila, Elina (University of Helsinki.
 Department of Sociology)

-attitudes, courtship, dating, interpersonal relations, life styles, love, sexual behaviour, sexual harassment, sexual minorities, sexual partnerships, sexuality
+attitudes, courtship, dating, interpersonal relations, life styles, love, sexual behaviour, sexual harassment, sexual intimacy, sexual minorities, sexuality

 A survey of sexual relationships, sexual attitudes and sexual behaviour in Estonia.
 Respondents were asked about sex education in their parental home or in school.
 Alcohol consumption, the number of times the respondent had been married or had cohabited with someone and the importance of religion were investigated.
 Steady relationships were charted with questions about the type of current relationship, its duration and happiness.
 Respondents were asked whether they loved or were loved by someone, whether they found it difficult to talk about sex with their current partner and whether they had had casual affairs outside the stable relationship.
 Sexual relationships with co-workers were studied.
 One topic covered respondents' first sexual experiences: the age when started first steady relationship or experienced first intercourse, contraception at first intercourse and whether the respondent married his/her first sexual partner.